jlmc/hibernate-tunings/batch-processing-best-practices-with-jpa-and-hibernate/README.md

 - Prior to **Hibernate 5**, JDBC batching was disabled for versioned entities (e.g., `@Version`) during `update` and `delete` operations.
 This limitation was due to some JDBC Driver inability of correctly return the update count of the affected table rows when using JDBC batching.
 - No matter if you enable the `hibernate.jdbc.batch_versioned_data configuration` to the value of `true` because hibernate will ignore that configuration and will disable.

-- **If the JDBC Driver supports mixing optimistic locking with JDBC batching**, then you can should set the `hibernate.jdbc.batch_versioned_data configuration` to the value of `true`.
+- **If the JDBC Driver supports mixing optimistic locking with JDBC batching**, then you can/should set the `hibernate.jdbc.batch_versioned_data configuration` to the value of `true`.

 > Now days